Nutrition Requirements of School Meals

 MCPS school meals already meet or exceed many of the new requirements, so students will notice only small changes on the menus.

-- Students must select at least ½ cup of fruit or vegetable at lunch.
+- Students should select at least ½ cup of fruit or vegetables at breakfast and lunch.

 - The menus are age appropriate and separated by grade group: Kindergarten through 5th grade, 6th through 8th grade and 9th through 12th grade.

-- The menus offer a rainbow of colors of fruits and vegetables with more choices available to students.
+- The menus offer a rainbow of colors of fruits and vegetables.

 - 100% of grains on the menu are whole grain.